 As far as the food goes, we’re hoping for a better experience next time, but we’ll be prepared for the worst case scenario regardless.

 Elizabeth Ely Moreno is the co-founder of Food-Free Fun for Everyone, a Portland, Oregon-based group that hosts food-free social events for kids with food allergies and dietary restrictions.
-She’s a food allergy mom of two who has taken her kids to Mexico, South Korea, and all over the US.
+She’s a food allergy mom of two who has taken her kids to Bahamas, Italy, Mexico, Spain, South Korea, and all over the US.
 Follow her on Instagram at @foodallergymama.